Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Discussion

-A potentially more important explanation is that the underlying task environments differ. \textcite{kwa2025measuring} focus on relatively deterministic research and software-engineering tasks (e.g., identifying a subtle bug or implementing a known algorithm), whereas we study a broad set of real-world, text-based labor-market tasks that often involve non-deterministic instances and a wider mix of domain knowledge and skills.\footnote{\textcite{METR_blogpost} analyze multiple benchmark datasets but do not report logistic shapes across benchmarks.}
+A further concern is that measurement error in task duration may attenuate our slope estimate.
+However, Appendix Figure \ref{inverse_error_needed_for_slope} shows that reconciling our estimate, $\beta=-0.27$, with the estimate of $\beta=-1.08$ reported by \textcite{kwa2025measuring} would require an implausibly large median multiplicative error of $5.5\times$.
+Measurement error is therefore unlikely to explain our substantially smaller estimate, although we cannot rule out some attenuation and acknowledge this as a limitation.

-Another potential explanation is that pooling across models (and across domains) may attenuate the estimated slopes.
-In particular, larger models may be disproportionately better at completing shorter tasks, as suggested by Figure \ref{fig:size_date_alternate_cutoffs}.
-While our sample is still limited, in an unreported analysis, we do not find that model-specific curves are systematically steeper than our pooled estimates, which is reassuring.
-We will investigate this issue further as the number of survey responses grows.
+Another potential explanation is that pooling across models (and domains) may attenuate the estimated slopes.
+In particular, larger models may perform disproportionately better on shorter tasks, as suggested by Figure \ref{fig:size_date_alternate_cutoffs}.
+In Appendix Figure \ref{fig:all_model_facets_by_provider}, we therefore estimate the logistic relationship separately for each model in our data.
+Reassuringly, with few exceptions, the model-specific curves are not systematically steeper than the pooled estimates.
+Even models with relatively steeper curves exhibit substantially flatter relationships than those reported in \textcite{kwa2025measuring}.
+Consistent with this result, our domain-specific analyses (Table \ref{table:jobfamily_slopes}) and alternative regression specifications with additional controls (Figure \ref{logistic_multimodel_comparison.pdf}) likewise reveal no particularly steep relationships between AI success and task duration.

-As in \textcite{kwa2025measuring, METR_blogpost}, we translate the estimated curves into implied doubling times for feasible task duration at fixed success rate thresholds. \textcite{kwa2025measuring} report doubling times of roughly 4–7 months at the 50\% success rate threshold, while \textcite{METR_blogpost} find broadly similar but somewhat faster rates of 2–6 months (with some exceptions).
-Our estimates fall toward the faster end of this range, with a doubling time of about 3.8 months.\footnote{Again, owing in part to a much shallower logistic curve.
-See Appendix Figure \ref{fig:doubling_time_slope_variation}.}
+A potentially more important explanation is that the underlying task environments differ. \textcite{kwa2025measuring} focus on relatively deterministic research and software-engineering tasks (e.g., identifying a subtle bug or implementing a known algorithm), whereas we study a broad set of real-world, text-based labor market tasks that often involve non-deterministic instances and a wider mix of domain knowledge and skills. (\cite{METR_blogpost} analyze multiple benchmark datasets but do not report logistic shapes across benchmarks.)